awslabs/aws-sdk-swift/README.md

 ## Alpha SDK Testing Instructions
 *Steps*

-1. We have all of the AWS SDKs available in our alpha release listed under `/release` except AWS Locations (coming soon).
+1. We have all of the AWS SDKs available in our alpha release listed under `/release` in a tagged branch.

 We will walk you through how you can use `CognitoIdentity`  as dependency for example in the steps below.
 To use it, we will create a test project called TestSdk.